10 Best Ultra Running Shoes Rated & Tested

 Huckleberry Mountain, Montana USA

-Take a good solid running kit with you including a GPS and watch out for the wild Bears, not your standard brown bear but the Grizzly types.
+Take a good solid running kit with you including a GPS and watch out for the wild bears, not your standard black bear but the Grizzly types.
 This type of trail is for runners that want the wilderness and all its natural beauty.
 The condition of the trail will very much depend on which time of year you visit.

 Drakensberg Traverse, South Africa